mindspore-lab/mindocr/docs/en/inference/convert_dynamic.md

 The output is a single MindIR model: `model_dynamic_hw.mindir`

-- auto shape scaling for batch szie, height and width
+- auto shape scaling for batch size, height and width

 ```shell
 python converter.py \